-When I told my friends and family that I was going to teach English abroad, I got many reactions, from “You don’t speak Spanish, so how can you teach English in South America?” to “that’s not a real job.”
+When I told my friends and family that I was going to teach English abroad, I got many reactions, ranging from “You don’t speak Spanish, so how can you teach English in South America?” to “that’s not a real job.”

 Supporters and naysayers aside though, it felt like I was taking a huge leap of faith.
 In the weeks prior to my departure, the fear that I might be making a mistake began to sink in, even though I had made a conscious decision that I felt was strongly based in logic.